2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/data-formats/format-json-v1.md

   }
 }
 ```

+## Special Stuff about the JSON Format

+#### All values have language information

+As we're usually working with real-life content-items, multi-language is always a concern.
+Because of this, every value is multi-language by default.
+If the language code is *, that means that this value is the default/fallback value for all languages.

+#### Metadata is a Recursive List of Entities

+2sxc and the EAV is all about real-life content-management.
+As such, many pieces of information have more information attached, called Metadata.
+Metadata-items could themselves have their own Metadata, which is then of course attached as well.

 ## Limitations
 As of now (2sxc 9.7) such a package can only contain 1 root item (a content-type or an entity).
 Future versions may enhance this.